 In recent years, we’ve been hearing all types of terms related to fat in foods bantered about.
 Let’s get a level set on the different types of fat that we consume.
 In this post, WebMD does a great job outlining the different types of fat.
 I’ve summarizing their more extensive outline below:

 Saturated fat, which gets solid at room temperature, and is found mostly in animal-based foods and tropical oils.
 Butter is a saturated fat.
-You don’t want too much of this in your diet because it can raise your cholesterol.
+You don’t want to incorporate too much of this in your diet because it can raise your cholesterol.

 Olive oil is a monounsaturated fat, so it’s got the potential to improve the bad cholesterol without negatively impacting the good cholesterol.